-After acquisition and convertion phase, the signals from the silicon PIN diode array are converted, from analog to digital, by SKIROC2 and stored in memory on chip, waiting to be readout.
-The SKIROC2 is controlled by field-programmable gate array (FPGA) on DIF.
+After acquisition and conversion phase, the signals from the silicon PIN diode array are converted, from analog to digital, by SKIROC2 and stored in memory on the chip, waiting to be readout.
+The SKIROC2 is controlled by a field-programmable gate array (FPGA) on the DIF.
 There are two kinds of control data bus, depending on the speed; fast control and slow control.
-The fast control buses, which work through low voltage differential signal (LVDS) pairs, are in charge of SKIROC2's clock, trigger and reset or valid the SCA.
-On the other hand, the slow control is in a daisy chain cascade and configures 616-bits registers on chip to store many configurations such as Cf and trigger mode.
-The DIF controls the ASIC on FEB to readout memory data and transmit them to DIF over open collector (OC) gate.
-Considering the OC gate and daisy chain cascade, it is very convenient to expend FEB for more detectors and ASICs without changing the interface definition to DIF.
-The DIF also supplies an initial voltage of 5 V to FEB.
+The fast control buses, which work through low voltage differential signal (LVDS) pairs, are in charge of SKIROC2's clock, trigger and reset or validate the SCA.
+On the other hand, the slow control is in a daisy chain cascade and configures the 616-bit registers on the chips to store many configurations such as the feed-back capacitance Cf and the trigger mode.
+The DIF controls the ASIC on the FEB to readout memory data and transmit them to the DIF over open collector (OC) gate.
+Considering the OC gate and daisy chain cascade, it is very convenient to expend the FEB for more detectors and ASICs without changing the interface definition to the DIF.
+The DIF also supplies an initial voltage of 5 V to the FEB.

 Data Interface